mavryk-network/mavryk-protocol/docs/developer/contributing.rst

 Reporting issues
 ~~~~~~~~~~~~~~~~

-The simplest way to contribute to Octez is to report issues that you may
+The simplest way to contribute to Mavkit is to report issues that you may
 find with the software on `GitLab <https://gitlab.com/tezos/tezos/-/issues>`__.
 If you are unsure about an issue
-consult the :doc:`technical support sources <../global/support>`
+consult the :doc:`technical support sources <../introduction/support>`
 first and always make sure
 to search the existing issues before reporting a new one.
 Some information that are probably important to include in the description:
 the architecture (e.g. *ARM64*), the operating system (e.g. *Debian
 Stretch*), the network you are connected to (e.g. *Ghostnet*), the
-binary or component (e.g. *octez-node crashes* or *rpc X returns Y
+binary or component (e.g. *mavkit-node crashes* or *rpc X returns Y
 while Z was expected*).

 Other useful contributions consist in inspecting existing issues and adding details, suggesting workarounds, etc.